Shrek 2

 Development began in 2001, and following disagreements with producers, the first film's screenwriters Ted Elliott and Terry Rossio were replaced with Adamson.
 The story was inspired by Guess Who's Coming to Dinner (1967), and new animation tools were utilized to improve the visual appearance of each character, particularly Puss in Boots.
 The lead actors also received a significant bump in salary to $10 million, which at the time was among the highest contracts in their respective careers.
-Like its predecessor, Shrek 2 also parodies other films based on fairy tales and features references to American popular culture.Shrek 2 premiered at the 2004 Cannes Film Festival on May 15, 2004, where it competed for the Palme d'Or, and it was released in theaters on May 19, by DreamWorks Pictures.
-Met with highly favorable reviews like its predecessor, the film grossed $935.2 million worldwide.
-It scored the second-largest three-day opening weekend in United States history and the largest opening for an animated film at the time of its release.
-It went on to become the highest-grossing film of 2004.
-Shrek 2 is also DreamWorks Animation's highest-grossing film to date and the highest-grossing film released by DreamWorks Pictures, and it held the title of being the highest-grossing animated film of all time worldwide until Toy Story 3 surpassed it in 2010.
+Like its predecessor, Shrek 2 also parodies other films based on fairy tales and features references to American popular culture.
+The film is dedicated to the memory of Shrek creator William Steig, who died on October 3, 2003, eight months before the film was released.

+Shrek 2 premiered at the 2004 Cannes Film Festival on May 15, 2004, where it competed for the Palme d'Or, and was released in theaters on May 19, by DreamWorks Pictures.
+Like its predecessor, it received positive reviews from critics and is considered by many to be one of the best sequel films ever made.
+The film grossed $933.8 million worldwide, and scored the second-largest three-day opening weekend in United States history and the largest opening for an animated film at the time of its release.
+It went on to become the highest-grossing film of 2004 and the fourth-highest-grossing film overall at the time of its release.
+Shrek 2 is also DreamWorks Animation's highest-grossing film to date and the highest-grossing film released by DreamWorks Pictures, and it held the title of being the highest-grossing animated film of all time worldwide until Pixar Animation Studios' Toy Story 3 surpassed it in 2010.
 The film received two Academy Award nominations for Best Animated Feature and Best Original Song, and its associated soundtrack charted in the Top 10 on the US Billboard 200.
-A sequel, Shrek the Third, was released in May 2007.
+Two sequels—Shrek the Third (2007) and Shrek Forever After (2010)—had soon followed, with an upcoming sequel, Shrek 5, scheduled to be released in June 2027.
+The film's character Puss in Boots has also received his own series of spin-off media—Puss in Boots (2011), The Adventures of Puss in Boots (2015–2018), and Puss in Boots: The Last Wish (2022)—following his debut.